-A broad pragmatism must be our starting point both because it is most persons’ default personal moral position and therefore it must be the consensual starting point for any effort at moral consensus.
+A broad pragmatism must be our starting point both because it is most persons’ default personal moral position and therefore it must be the consensual basis for any effort at moral consensus.
 That pragmatism is a simplification of an older and slightly more rigorous moral effort popularized in Britain the nineteenth century, utilitarianism.
 It is worthwhile to see their differences.

 Utilitarianism was a modernist effort to prescribe a universalist moral system built upon the axioms of modernism: universal reason and closely examined experience.
 Unfortunately, because it was developed in an era deeply affected by an ongoing crisis of authority that begin with the religious nightmare of the Reformation, its founders thought that the natural condition of individuals in cultures is one of constant contention that could only be settled by the will of the majority.
 This view is reflected in the development of constitutional democracies.
-But this broad moral democratism never sat well upon the brows of utilitarianism’s founders, who could in theory bow to the notion that pushpins were as valuable as poetry but could never quite accept it in ordinary practice.
+But this broad moral democratism never sat well upon the brows of utilitarianism’s founders, who could in theory bow to the notion that pushpins were as good as poetry but could never quite accept it in ordinary practice.
 Their deep respect for universal reasoning remained their only hope for consensus in the face of differing experience, but the moral outlook of Western democracies was so tainted by hypocrisy that even that hope faded as the nineteenth century withered into the twentieth (see “The Victorian Rift”).
-The postmodern outlook that replaced it assumed that reasoning must be formed by experience and therefore be relative to culture or personal life, and so a theory whose only demand had been the application of universal reasoning to experience was replaced by one whose frank appraisal that each person must form her own moral universe.
+The postmodern outlook that replaced it assumed that reasoning must be formed by experience and therefore be relative to culture or personal life, and so a theory whose only demand had been the application of universal reasoning to experience was replaced by one whose frank appraisal that each forms her own moral universe.
 The virtual circle was born and pragmatism became the default moral outlook of Western cultures.
 The twentieth century has shown that not to have gone so well either.

 As they say, mistakes were made.
 First, utilitarianism was a frankly consequentialist system, judging the goodness of moral choices strictly by the consequences they produced.
 But such a system is impossible to implement, for one cannot be held morally culpable for consequences she has not intended, yet though one may deny guilt for such outcomes, she may still be morally responsible in the sense of having to repair or improve undesirable outcomes.
 Neither consequentialism nor a competing moral system stressing only intentionality, duty ethics, seems to get that equation just right (see Three Moral Systems”).
 One way to solve the problem of unintended consequences is to shorten the horizon of expectations, which is the solution pragmatism offers.
 If I only concern myself with immediate outcomes, I cannot consider myself responsible for longer-term ones.
 But that is like driving at night with your lights off so you can better see your dashboard.
 Another adaptation was longer in arriving.
 World War I and the failures of modernist axioms called into question the universality of reason, leading to a pessimism about ordinary reasoning and an elevation of all the mechanisms of belief that came to inform the virtuous circle.
 If reason was formed by experience instead of forming it, then we cannot depend on our reasoning to either organize our own moral existence or resolve conflicts with others who organize theirs differently.
 What followed was a century-long obsession with power in all of its manifestations and with will as the determinant of value.
 And as night follows day, the century saw the full flowering of theories of moral identity rooted in class, culture, race, gender, or some other determinant, culminating in the pragmatism of emotivism: an ethic of pure desire divorced from rational considerations.

-But clearly in our public relationships, we need to reconcile reason with public morality and not the private reasoning of the virtual circle but the universal reasoning now emerging from neuroscience and genetics as a species-specific and universal functionality of the human person.
+But clearly in our public relationships, we need to reconcile reason with public morality: not the private reasoning of the virtual circle but the universal reasoning now emerging from neuroscience and genetics as a species-specific and universal functionality of the human person.
 The issue of “whose reason” and “whose order” is dying, for it is increasingly clear that no formative power is as directive of human experience as the preferential freedom that is the universal property of human persons.
 To steer private preference by universal reason need not plunge us into hopeless disagreement.
 The most devout believer in either absolutist or pragmatic morality must temper her rush to preference with some restraint when facing those of a differing moral standard.
 That happens today.
-But the culture tells us that such forbearance is a surrender to arbitrary power: an inevitable outcome of a zero-sum game in which your will trumps mine or vice versa or where I see it as an imposition of false religious claims upon true ones.
+But the culture tells us that such forbearance is a surrender to arbitrary power: an inevitable outcome of a zero-sum game in which your will trumps mine or vice versa or where I see it as an imposition of false religious claims upon true ones or upon my own agency.
 These are inevitable results of belief wrongly applied, of belief elevated above reason.